Generally, Montreal is a safe place to travel. But like elsewhere in the world, Canada has had cases of coronavirus.

 Check out our update below:

 Like most places around the world, Montreal has cases of coronavirus.
+So, when will Montreal be safe for travel?

 In the meantime, read on to learn why Montreal is safe to visit—in normal circumstances.
 Nous adorons Montréal!